danny031103/OSSD_group_Extension/README.md

 ## License
 Please see our LICENSE file for guidelines regarding the use and distribution of this project.

+## Icon
+We have borrowed the git icon for our project and do no not own it.

 ## Contributors
 Daniel Brito
 Fox Zhang